sspheng/NLP/README.md

 2. Capturing Features Vectors from text (Text Data Feature Engineering)

-- BOW (bag of words)
+- BOW (bag of words) or

-- TF-IDF (term frequency – Inverse document frequency)
+- TF-IDF (term frequency – Inverse document frequency) or

-- Word Embeddings (word2vec model)
+- Word Embeddings (word2vec model) or

-- doc2vec model
+- doc2vec model or

-- CBOW and skip-grams
+- CBOW and skip-grams or

 3. Final step is to use the AI-ML Model appropriate for the task (i.e. Usecases/Applications of NLP)